 CAI includes litigators with 60-plus years of combined experience appearing before judges in a variety of high-profile matters in the state and federal courts, including at the appellate level.
-CAI is headed by the Sol Price Professor of Public Interest Law at the University of San Diego School of Law.
+CAI is headed by Robert C. Fellmeth, Price Professor of Public Interest Law at the University of San Diego School of Law.